Houdanait/Houdanait.github.io/_pages/about.md

 I am a contributor to the [Core-Econ Project](https://www.core-econ.org/).   <br />

-You can contact me at hnait at stanford dot edu.
+You can contact me at hnait at stanford dot edu.</font>